 - Waterproof

-- It fits with sufficient room for layers and add warmth
+- It fits with sufficient room for layers and adds warmth

-- “Shell” style isn’t designed for providing warmth when you use it alone
+- “Shell” style isn’t designed to provide warmth when you use it alone

-The drysuit is manufactured using waterproof material (numerous materials get used).
-It’s mostly a shell with seals at the wrists and neck to keep the wearer dry by not allowing water to enter inside.
+The drysuit is manufactured using waterproof material (numerous materials are used).
+It’s mostly a shell with seals at the wrists and neck to keep the wearer dry by not allowing water to enter.

 However, unlike wetsuits, these aren’t intended for warmth.
-Thus, you must consider the temperature these suits are made for and the layer under to support weather conditions.
+Thus, it would help to consider the temperature these suits are for and the layer under which they will support weather conditions.

 A typical drysuit suit is intended with kayakers and divers in mind.
 However, these are widely used by stand-up paddleboarders.
 Some drysuit producers are starting to design precisely for SUPs: good fit, lightweight, and sufficient space for thermal layers, mainly for cold days.